top of page

 Therefore, we are in Saskatchewan.

 Although Saskatchewan is in Canada, Toronto is, of course, not.
-Further, the premises say nothing at all about whether or not we are in Saskatchewan, so that conclusions simply does not follow from the premises.
+Further, the premises say nothing at all about whether or not we are in Saskatchewan, so that conclusion simply does not follow from the premises.
 No logical connection.

 To illustrate how easily we can get confused about logic though, here’s a more difficult one.
 Can you see why this argument is logically incorrect?